CWA Speakers Bureau Quick Fact:

 “Music as a Cultural History: Latines in the USA and Illinois” by Catalina Maria Johnson

-Catalina Maria Johnson, music journalist and host of the radio show and podcast “Beat Latino,” shares how music can be “read” as a tool that shares the cultural values, roots, and history of peoples.
-We will survey the music and milestones from the last 150 years of relationships between Latin America and the USA as a way of understanding history in a new way.
-This lively, interactive presentation, which can be presented in English or Spanish, includes video examples and great music.
-(Teens and Adults; 60 min; $350 plus travel expenses)
+Catalina Maria Johnson, music journalist and host of the radio show and podcast “Beat Latino,” shares how music can be “read” and also share the cultural values, roots, and history of peoples.
+Survey the music and milestones from the last 150 years of Latin America-U.S. relations to understand history in a new way.
+Available in English or Spanish, this lively program includes video examples and great music.
+(Teens and Adults; 60 min; $350 + travel expenses)

 References